foundweekends/conscript/README.markdown

 * Queries a github project for launch configurations
 * Writes these to your local filesystem, with a personalized boot path
-* Creates a script to execute the launch configurations
+* Creates scripts to execute the launch configurations

 **sbt-launcher...**